Kazi Nazrul Islam: Religious beliefs

 Come brother Hindu!
 Come Musalman!
 Come Buddhist!
 Come Christian!
 Let us transcend all barriers, let us forsake forever all smallness, all lies, all selfishness and let us call brothers as brothers.
 We shall quarrel no more.

 In another article entitled Hindu Mussalman, published in Ganabani on 2 September 1922, he wrote that the religious quarrels were between priests and Imams and not between laymen Muslims and Hindus.
 He wrote that the Prophets had become property like cattle but they should instead be treated like a light that is for all men.

 Kazi Nazrul Islam in Sitakunda, Chittagong District in 1929.

 Nazrul Islam criticised religious fanaticism, denouncing it as evil and inherently irreligious.
 He wrote about human equality in his writings.
 He also explored the philosophy of the Qur'an and Muhammad by writing about them.
 Nazrul Islam has been compared to William Butler Yeats by Serajul Islam Choudhury, Bengali literary critic and professor emeritus at the University of Dhaka, for being the first Muslim poet to create imagery and symbolism of Muslim historical figures such as Qasim ibn Hasan, Ali, Umar, Kamal Pasha, and Muhammad.
 His condemnation of extremism and mistreatment of women provoked condemnation from Muslim and Hindu fundamentalists who opposed his liberal views on religion.

 Nazrul Islam's mother died in 1928, and his second son, Bulbul, died of smallpox the following year.
 His first son, Krishna Mohammad, had died prematurely.
 Pramila gave birth to two more sonsSabyasachi in 1928 and Aniruddha in 1931but Nazrul Islam remained grief-stricken and grieved for a long time.
 His works changed significantly from the rebellious exploration of society to a deeper examination of religious themes.
 His works in these years led Islamic devotional songs into the mainstream of Bengali folk music, exploring the Islamic practices of namaz (prayer), roza (fasting), hajj (pilgrimage), and zakat (charity).
 He wrote the song "O Mon Romzaner Oi Rozar Sheshe" on fasting during Ramadan.
 This was regarded by his contemporaries as a significant achievement, as Bengali Muslims had been strongly averse to devotional music.

 Nazrul Islam was not limited to Islamic devotional music but also wrote Hindu devotional music.
 He composed Agamanis, Bhajans, Shyama Sangeet, and kirtan.
 Nazrul Islam wrote over 500 Hindu devotional songs.
 However, a section of Muslims criticised for writing Shyama Sangeet and declared him Kafir (infidel).
-On the other hand, he became displeased with some Hindus for writing devotional songs about Hindu goddesses because he was a Muslim.
+On the other hand, Nazrul was displeased that some Hindus objected to his writing devotional songs about Hindu goddesses because he was a Muslim.
 Nazrul Islam's poetry and songs explored the philosophy of Islam and Hinduism.
 Nazrul Islam's poetry imbibed the passion and creativity of Shakti, which is identified as the Brahman, the personification of primordial energy.
-He also composed many songs of invocation to Lord Shiva and the goddesses Lakshmi and Saraswati and on the love of Radha and Krishna.
+He also composed many songs of invocation to Shiva and the goddesses Lakshmi and Saraswati and on the love of Radha and Krishna.
 Nazrul Islam was an exponent of humanism.
 Although a Muslim, he named his sons with both Hindu and Muslim names: Krishna Mohammad, Arindam Khaled (Bulbul), Kazi Sabyasachi and Kazi Aniruddha.